XRPLF/XRPL-Standards/XLS-0065d-single-asset-vault/README.md

 - If the `Vault.Asset` is an `IOU`:

+  - If the Depositor (or Destination) account does not have a `RippleState` object for the Vaults Asset, create the `RippleState` object.

   - Decrease the `RippleState` balance between the _pseudo-account_ `AccountRoot` and the `Issuer` `AccountRoot` by $\Delta_{asset}$.
   - Increase the `RippleState` balance between the depositor `AccountRoot` and the `Issuer` `AccountRoot` by $\Delta_{asset}$.